 Like chemotherapy, it can cause some side effects, such as skin changes, gastrointestinal disturbances, and fatigue.
 However, these usually pass after completing treatment.

 A person may receive radiation therapy either alone or with other treatments, usually on 5 days per week for several weeks.

 There are different types of pancreatic cancer.
 The main distinction is whether they affect the exocrine glands or the endocrine glands.

 Exocrine pancreatic cancer

-Types of tumor include:
+Types of tumor that can affect exocrine function include:

 Endocrine pancreatic cancer